 Sulmona

-Hostaria dell'Arco
+Hostaria dell'Arco.

 A little ironic that this great eatery bears the same name as our Roman fave.
 The food is completely different.
 Abruzzese cuisine is hill country eating: hearty, bold, distinct.
 The Hostaria fills with locals who appreciate the antipasto buffet, the hot frittelle, and the home-made pasta.
 Around here "hostaria" means hospitable.
 Must eat: the antipasto buffet with super-fresh cheeses and an array of local delicacies.